 There was a tourist group around the model of the temple.
 Thus we continued to the Iraq area.

 This masterpiece is the Babylonian harp.
 The Babylonian harp is considered one of the first string instrument.
 There are documented usage of the Babylonian harp at 2800 BC.

 Model Of The Temple

 We returned to the model of the Temple.
-Around the model, there are three such stations.
-One of the staff members helped us to sit on such a station and put on the headphones and the goggles.
+Around the model, there are three stations.
+One of the staff members helped us sit on a station and put on the headphones and the goggles.
 Then they started the movie.
-It is about ten minute VR movie that tours you through the Temple Mount including the Temple.
-I am not an expert in VR but to me, the graphics looked pretty good.
-And overall this was a powerful experience.
+It is about ten minute VR movie that tours you through the Temple Mount, including the Temple.
+I am not an expert in VR, but to me, the graphics looked pretty good.
+And overall, this was a powerful experience.

 Art And Music Gallery

 Model of the Temple was our last stop in the museum.
 And when we exited, we visited the nearby Art And Music Gallery.